dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 labor than they made with good old-fashioned forced physical labor in the real world.
 Prisoners were compelled to work 12-hour shifts inside the game, earning up to USD 900 per day for the prison bosses.
-The *China Farmer* phenomenon, as it became to be known in the World of Warcraft community, was not only an ethical problem but an economic one as well.
+The *China Farmer* phenomenon, as it came to be known in the World of Warcraft community, was not only an ethical problem, but an economic one as well.
 Farming is just one method to produce more of something cheaply, and if that something is money, the effects that come with inflation will burden the economy; in-game or not.